ModDota/moddota.github.io/_articles/item-drop-system.md

 The best way for this is to have a text file to configure what items can drop from each unit, how many, its chances, etc, then whenever a unit dies, if it has an entry for item drops, handle the chances and drops accordingly, with a couple of choices that can be further extended if necessary.

-{% include gfycat.html id=PowerlessCourageousAsiantrumpetfish %}
+{% include gfycat.html id="PowerlessCourageousAsiantrumpetfish" %}

 ---
 ### 1. Key Values Table